Skip to content ↓

 Pupils accessing phonics lessons or phonics interventions will reinforce their reading at home through fully decodable phonics books, in line with what they are learning and accessing in their phonics sessions.
 This gives the pupils the opportunity to practice what they have been learning in school.

-Lowedges Junior Academy’s main focus is to improve reading by developing the children’s fluency (reading accurately without lots of sounding out), therefore pupils will only have their book changed once per week.
+Langwith Bassett Junior Academy’s main focus is to improve reading by developing the children’s fluency (reading accurately without lots of sounding out), therefore pupils will only have their book changed once per week.
 This will allow them to become fluent and confident in what they are reading.

-If a pupil is reading a phonics books, then please be aware that they should be able to read 100% of the book using the phonics they have been taught.
+If a pupil is reading a phonics book, then please be aware that they should be able to read 100% of the book using the phonics they have been taught.
 This may appear as ‘easy’ but this is to aid fluency and give them the chance to practice what they have been learning.
 When hearing your child read at home, check the inside cover for any words they need to be taught before they begin.

 Things to know